 Professor Jules Pretty of Essex University, who has studied the issue for more than 20 years, says: “Methods used by organic farmers can dramatically increase yields over those achieved by low-intensity conventional agriculture.”
-Even more important, as the UN’s International Fund for Agricultural Development points out, going organic almost always boosts the incomes of small Third World farmers, because they no longer have to buy costly inputs.
+Even more important, as the UN’s International Fund for Agricultural Development points out, going organic almost always boosts the incomes of small farmers in developing countries, because they no longer have to buy costly inputs.

 Poor farmers around the world are lifting themselves out of poverty by going organic.
-Small-scale farmers all over the world have stopped forking out for expensive, toxic chemicals and patented, genetically modified seeds in favor of traditional methods of growing which they haven’t used for decades.
+Small-scale farmers all over the world have stopped paying for expensive, toxic chemicals and patented, genetically modified seeds in favor of traditional methods of growing which they haven’t used for decades.

 A New Way for the Post-Fossil Fuel World